pubnub/pubnub-mcp-server/resources/sdk_docs/swift_channel-groups.md

 ```

 Parameters:
-- for
-  - Type: String
-  - Default: n/a
-  - Description: The channel group to list channels from.
+- for — Type: String, Default: n/a.
+Channel group to list channels from.
-- custom
-  - Type: PubNub.RequestConfiguration
-  - Default: PubNub.RequestConfiguration()
+- custom — Type: PubNub.RequestConfiguration, Default: PubNub.RequestConfiguration().
+Per-request configuration.
-  - Description: Per-request customization of PubNub configuration or network session.
-- completion
-  - Type: ((Result<(group: String, channels: [String]), Error>) -> Void)?
+- completion — Type: ((Result<(group: String, channels: [String]), Error>) -> Void)?, Default: nil.
+Async result.
-  - Default: nil
-  - Description: Async result of the call.

-Completion handler result:
+#### Completion handler result
-- Success: Tuple with channel group and its channels.
+- Success: Tuple (group, channels) with the channel group and its channels.
 - Failure: Error describing the failure.

 ### Sample code

 #### List channels
 ```
 1

 ```

 ## Remove channels from a channel group

 ##### Requires Stream Controller add-on
+Enable Stream Controller for your key in the Admin Portal.
+See the support page for enabling add-ons.

 Removes channels from a channel group.